 - Add a bit of Bumble and bumble Hairdresser's Invisible Oil ($28) to tame any unwanted frizz.

 If volume and natural curls are your go-to, we're right there with you.
+Besides, working with, rather than against, your hair texture is the best way to cut down on styling time.

 - Use a hydrating cream or oil right out of the shower (we love Moroccanoil Curl Defining Cream, $34) to protect hair before you blow-dry.